GLOBAL MARKETS-Stocks hit new peaks on trade deal as oil slips on demand worries

 Key world stock market indexes climbed to new records on Wednesday on hopes a U.S.-China trade deal will reduce tensions, but oil prices slid on doubts the pact will spur world growth and boost crude demand.

-U.S. President Donald Trump and Chinese Vice Premier Liu He will sign a Phase 1 deal that will roll back some tariffs and see China boost purchases of U.S. goods and services, defusing an 18-month conflict between the world's two largest economies.
-Liu said the two sides would work more closely together to obtain tangible results and achieve a win-win relationship despite differences in their political and economic models, China's official Xinhua news agency reported.
+U.S. President Donald Trump and Chinese Vice Premier Liu He signed a Phase 1 deal that will roll back some tariffs and see China boost purchases of U.S. goods and services, defusing an 18-month conflict between the world's two largest economies.
+Liu said in remarks at the White House that the United States and China need to step up cooperation, and that the deal benefits both countries and the world.

-The U.S. dollar dipped against the euro and the yen ahead of the signing of the trade deal at the White House.
-The United States will maintain tariffs on Chinese goods until the completion of a second phase of a trade agreement, U.S. Treasury Secretary Steven Mnuchin said on Tuesday.
+The centerpiece of the deal is a pledge by China to purchase at least an additional $200 billion worth of U.S. farm products and other goods and services over two years, over a baseline of $186 billion in purchases in 2017.
+MSCI's all-world stock index set a record intraday high, as did the benchmark S&P 500, the Dow industrials and Nasdaq on Wall Street.

+Brent crude fell 49 cents to settle at $64.00 a barrel.
+U.S. West Texas Intermediate crude futures settled down 42 cents at $57.81 a barrel.
+The dollar pared losses but remained lower against the euro and the yen after the signing of the trade deal, which may prove a mild negative for the greenback as it removes uncertainty.

-The dollar index, tracking the unit against six major peers, fell 0.17%, with the euro up 0.27% to $1.1157.
-The Japanese yen strengthened 0.01% versus the greenback at 109.99 per dollar.
+The dollar index, tracking the unit against six major peers, fell 0.14%, with the euro up 0.19% to $1.1148.
 U.S. Treasury yields declined as investors repositioned around new data showing producer prices barely rose in December.

-Benchmark 10-year notes last rose 8/32 in price to yield 1.7899%.
-U.S. producer prices edged up in December as a rise in the cost of goods was offset by weakness in services, the latest indication of tame inflation pressures that could allow the Federal Reserve to stand pat on interest rates this year.
+A rise in the cost of goods was offset by weakness in services, the latest indication of tame inflation pressures that could allow the Federal Reserve to stand pat on interest rates this year.
+Benchmark 10-year notes last rose 9/32 in price to yield 1.7882%.

-The Labor Department said its producer price index for final demand ticked up 0.1% last month after being unchanged in November.
-In the 12 months through December, the PPI increased 1.3%, after gaining 1.1% in November.
-(Additional reporting by Tomo Uetake in Tokyo; Editing by Bernadette Baum)
+In Europe, investors flocked to new fund raisings by Italy and Belgium a day after Spain saw record demand.
+The 10-year German bond yield fell 3 basis points to -0.201%, not too far from the more than six-month highs of -0.157% touched at the start of January.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)